 5. Het Ketelhuis

 Het Ketelhuis (‘kettle house’) started out as a cinema for Dutch children films, but has turned into a full art house cinema.
 Focus is still on Dutch films though (no subtitling in English).
 Het Ketelhuis also programs political film debates, get-togethers from the Dutch Film scene and dance nights.
 Het Ketelhuis is located at Westergasfabriek.

 Dinner is served as well.
 Tickets are €9.

 The Amsterdam film theatre Rialto near Sarphatipark at Ceintuurbaan has been screening films since 1921.
 Rialto has a preference for European and independent art house films.
 Occasionally, special guests introduce the film or there’s an interview or afterparty.
 Three rooms and a bar with wifi.

 Films are €9 (weekdays) or €10 (weekend).

-Kriterion, student movie house and bar, (located across University of Amsterdam at Roetersstraat).
+Kriterion is a student-run movie house and bar, located across the University of Amsterdam at Roetersstraat.

 Kriterion organises regular entertaining specials for nice prices.
 Such as the always surprising ‘Sneak Preview’ every Tuesday (22.15, €5) and the ‘modern classic’ (every Monday, 22.00, €5).
 Free entrance and live music every Sunday afternoon.